TrueRP/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Nieuwe functionaliteit voorstellen
+about: Propose new functionality
 title: "[FEATURE] "
 labels: enhancement
 ---

-## Beschrijving
+## Description
-Wat moet er gebeuren?
-Waarom is dit nuttig?
+What needs to be done?
+Why is this useful?

-## Voorgestelde oplossing
+## Proposed Solution
-Hoe zou je dit aanpakken?
+How would you approach this?

-## Alternatieven
+## Alternatives
-Zijn er andere opties?
+Are there other options?